MicroscopyGuy/8TileGame/README.md

               with adjacent tiles.

 **How fast is it**: The highest runtime occurs during a run where a solution doesn't exist, and this takes about
-                173ms, measured in "TIMING_MODE" (configurable in constants.h) after 10,000 runs
-                (TIMING_MODE_RUNS, also configurable in constants.h)
+                173ms.
+This was the average time measured in "TIMING_MODE" (toggled in constants.h) after 10,000 runs.
+The number of runs (TIMING_MODE_RUNS) can be configured in constants.h.
+Note that enabling timing mode will run the code TIMING_MODE_RUNS number of times, and will suppress all output beyond the reported runtimes.

 **How does it keep track of states it's seen before?**